Pittsburgh Water: Current Projects

-As of March 2020 and since June 2016, the Pittsburgh Water and Sewer Authority has been working to replace lead service lines.
+As of November 2024 and since June 2016, Pittsburgh Water has been working to replace lead service lines.
 These lines had been built with lead because it was a readily available material and was easy to work with.
 However, exposure to lead is directly connected with multiple health problems, particularly in children.
-No lead is present in water that has been treated by PWSA; lead only enters water through older service lines as it travels to buildings.
-PWSA has been working in conjunction with local home and business owners to replace these pipes.
+No lead is present in water that has been treated by Pittsburgh Water; lead only enters water through older service lines as it travels to buildings.
+Pittsburgh Water has been working in conjunction with local home and business owners to replace these pipes.